 Short-term Care: Facilitates Functional Improvement

-This tells you the percentage of short-term patients that experienced functional improvements, such as with activities of daily living.
+This datapoint measures the percentage of short-term patients that saw functional improvements.

 - WakemedAcute Care Hospitals 2.48 miles away1900 Kildare Farm Road Cary North Carolina 27518Voluntary non-profit - Private(919) 350-2550

 - Rex HospitalAcute Care Hospitals 5.32 miles away4420 Lake Boone Trail Raleigh North Carolina 27607Government - State(919) 784-3100